 Instructor: Heather Bruno

 Yarrow, Achillea millefolium, is a simply beautiful yet incredibly complex plant that works with the body’s needs to support health and well-being.
 Its unique and often contradictory actions go beyond physical uses to support us emotionally as well.
 Yarrow both elevates and grounds, stimulates and relaxes, promotes and moderates, warms and cools.
 Herbalist David Hoffman says: “When in doubt, use yarrow”.

 In an amazing setting in the Cascade Mountains of Central Washington just over Snoqualmie pass near Easton Lake just an hour or so from Seattle, students will learn how to correctly identify and ethically harvest yarrow.
 100% positive identification and harvesting at the right time for the best quality medicine is key.
 Heather will share its history, habitat, constituents, and all the many, many ways we can incorporate this lovely aromatic plant into our life!

 Make and Take: Students have the option to make and take home 2 half pints of yarrow tincture, elixir, honey, vinegar, or oxymel.
 Heather will give detailed information about each menstruum and what they each extract and preserve from yarrow so that the students will be able to make informed decisions about which remedies will be right for them.

-Additionally, students will learn how to make a yarrow flower essence.
-Flower essences are incredible medicine that work on an emotional level.
-We are freed from that which holds up back and are able to move forward.
+Additionally, students will learn how to make a yarrow flower remedy.
+Flower remedies are incredible medicine that work on an emotional level.
+We are freed from that which holds up back and are able to move forward and become who we were born to be.
 What a delight!
 Now that’s a powerful relationship, yes?